Typescript-TDD/ts-auto-mock/README.md

 ![Slack](docs/slack_small.png) Need help?
 Join us on [Slack](https://join.slack.com/t/typescripttdd/shared_invite/enQtODk3MjQwNzUwNTk2LTMzNjdlZTNmMmY3Nzg2NDNiZDA1YzJmZjk2NjcwZjQwODQ3YzE5NGZjM2Q4MzZjYWNiMWE4MGU0NjEzM2E5YzE)

-# :warning: This repository is now archived and no longer maintained for new features development :warning:
+# :warning: This repository is now no longer maintained for new features development :warning:

 A few years ago we've created this project with the idea in mind that typescript transformers would be easier to